Shefibest/azure-storage-assignment-01/README.md

 4. Congratulatios! you have successfully created a resource group and a storage account via the CLI command.

-  # STEPS TO DELETE THE RESOURCES AND STORAGE ACCOUNT VIA THE CLI COMMAND
+  # Steps to delete the Resource  and Storage Account  via the CLI command

 1. To delete the storage account created via CLI, you can use the az storage account delete command.
   You need to specify the name of the storage account and the resource group that it belongs to.